Techgethr/audioanalyzer/README.md

 ### Deployment Steps:
 1. Package the code (including `node_modules`) into a zip file.
 2. Upload the zip as a Lambda function.
+3. Set the environment variable `AI_TRANSCRIBER_SERVICE` and `AI_ANALYZER_SERVICE` to `openai` or `mistral`.
-3. Set the environment variable `OPENAI_API_KEY` and models if needed.
+4. Set the environment variable `OPENAI_API_KEY` or `MISTRAL_API_KEY` and other variables needed for the service.
-4. Create an S3 trigger for the Lambda function:
+5. Create an S3 trigger for the Lambda function:
    - Event: `PUT`
    - Prefix: `campaigns/`
    - Suffix: (empty or restricted to audio extensions)
-5. Ensure the Lambda has permissions to read and write to the S3 bucket.
+6. Ensure the Lambda has permissions to read and write to the S3 bucket.

 ### Notes
 - Processing and saving results is now fully in S3 and `/tmp` (Lambda's temp directory).